#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 What a control.

-No, I'm not not going to move there.
+No, I'm not going to move move there.
 That's just simply not going to happen.

 And because of what Izzy likes to do, I will continue to have to have intense conversations with German couples for the rest of my life.
 Well, yes, great update from Ellis there.